-Article 3.3.3 of ISO 14001 defines what a life cycle is.
-Life cycles cover all the stages of a product, from the raw material acquisition to the end of usability and disposal.
-This concept applies particularly well to manufactured products and Life Cycle Assessment (LCA).
+Article 3.3.3 of ISO 14001 defines a life cycle as consecutive and interlinked stages of a product system.
+Life cycles consist of product life cycle phases, from the raw material acquisition to the end of usability and disposal.
+This concept applies particularly well to manufactured products and Product Life Cycle Assessment (LCA).
 Here is an example of a product life cycle:

 On the above Möbius strip recycling symbol, you can see the following five broad product life cycle phases: